 In 2013, the Winn-Dixie brand was acquired by Southeastern Grocers, LLC which has multiple brands (Bi-Lo, Harveys, and Fresco y Más) and serves communities in Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Florida.
 Southeastern Grocers, headquartered in Jacksonville, was rated #31 in Forbes 2015 ranking on America’s Largest Private Companies.

 In 2015, Southeastern Grocers invested mightily in the South Miami store in bringing modernizing and expanded offerings and celebrating its new look during its “Grand Reveal” reception on Thursday, July 9.
 Its CEO/President Ian McLeod was joined by local government, civic and business leaders for the special ribbon cutting ceremony.
-Customers have enjoyed a refreshed shopping experience, boasting upgraded and expanded seafood, deli, bakery, produce and wine department (see somimag.com archives Aug/Sept 2015).
+Customers have enjoyed a refreshed shopping experience, boasting upgraded and expanded seafood, deli, bakery, produce and wine department (see somimag.loc archives ).

 According to the Miami-Dade County property appraisers office, the parcel of land of 65,830 sq.ft. was acquired in July 2007 for $14,500,000.
 Facundo Bacardi, who frequents SOMI with his family. acquired the property at that time.

 Discussions were had with city leaders over the past few years as to the redevelopment of the property.
 Some thought was given to a boutique hotel or other uses, but serious concern was given to maintaining a grocery store in the area.
 Representatives of the owner scoured the area in search of a suitable location for a grocery store, should the site be otherwise developed.